-- 3.7 Applications for housing will be assessed by Housing Officers using information supplied by the applicant and as a result of further enquiries as appropriate.
-The Housing Officer will decide whether the applicant falls within the Council's housing banding system and if so which band will apply. - 3.8 Applicants who are assessed as not falling within one of the Council's Housing Bands will only be offered housing advice and assistance as necessary. - 3.9 The Council recognises that there may be exceptional circumstances where the only way an exceptional housing need can be resolved is through the use of discretion in the banding assessment and residential connection.
+- 3.17 Applicants who are assessed as not falling within one of the Council's Housing bands will only be offered housing advice and assistance as necessary. - 3.18 The Council recognised that there may be exceptional circumstances where the only way an exceptional housing need can be resolved is through the use of discretion in the banding assessment and residential connection.
 In the interests of fairness to all these applicants these circumstances are kept to a minimum.
-Examples of exceptional circumstances include, but are not limited to: - Threat to life - Emergency cases whose homes are damaged by fire, flood or other disaster may be provided with another tenancy if it is not possible to repair the existing home, or if any work to repair is to take such a long period of time that there will be serious disruption to family life. - Households who, on police advice, must be moved immediately due to serious threats to a one or more members of the household, or whose continuing occupation would pose a threat to the community. - Cases nominated under the Police Witness Protection Scheme or other similar schemes that the council has agreed to be part of. - An applicant who has an exceptional need that is not covered in the Allocations Scheme.
-For example, where child or public protection issues require rehousing or for severe domestic abuse where all other options to remain in the home have been considered. - Other exceptional circumstances as authorised by the Head of Housing Options or equivalent. - 3.10 Medical priority will be awarded according to the extent to which the health or welfare of one or more members of the applicant's household is affected by their housing conditions and the expected benefits of providing suitable alternative settled housing.
-Applicants who are assessed as having an overriding medical or welfare housing need will be placed in Band 1; the circumstances that justify this are detailed in Annex 1. - 3.11 We will work together with social services and other agencies looking at supply and demand to identify clients currently in supported housing who are ready for independent living.
-Subject to these discussions and agreement that the client's housing needs cannot be met outside of social
+Examples of exceptional circumstances include, but are not limited to: - Threat to life - Emergency cases whose homes are damaged by fire, flood or other disaster may be provided with another tenancy if it is not possible to repair the existing home, or if any work to repair is to take such a long period of time that there will be serious disruption to family life. - Households who, on police advice, must be moved immediately due to serious threats to one or more members of the household, or whose continuing occupation would pose a threat to the community. - Cases nominated under the Police Witness Protection Scheme or other similar schemes that the Council has agreed to be part of. - An applicant who provides a form of essential support to a close family relative, as defined under s.178(3) of the Housing Act 1996 (this includes parents, siblings, children, uncles, aunts, grandparents, spouses and former spouses) with a serious or enduring health condition who resides in the borough. - An applicant who has an exceptional need that is not covered in the Allocations Scheme.
+For example, where child or public protection issues require rehousing or for domestic abuse where all other options to remain in the home have been considered. - Other exceptional circumstances as authorised by the Assistant Director of Operations or equivalent. - 3.19 Medical priority will be awarded according to the extent to which the health or welfare of one or more members of the applicant's household is affected by their housing conditions and the expected benefits of providing suitable alternative settled housing.
+Applicants who are assessed as having an overriding medical or welfare housing need will be placed in Band 1; the circumstances that justify this are detailed in Annex 1.
+The Housing Needs Officer will make the decision based on a medical adviser's recommendations.
+Thereafter applicants can ask for a review on the assessing officer's decision, which will be carried out by an Officer with no involvement in the case. - 3.20 We will work together with Social Services and other agencies looking at supply and demand to identify clients currently in supported housing who are ready for independent living.
+Subject to these discussions and agreement that the client's housing needs cannot be met outside of social housing, clients referred by Adult Social Care and Health will be placed in Band 2, unless there is an urgent need to move in line with the Band 1 criteria.